Top 10: Most Beautiful Glass Buildings in the World

 This one-of-a-kind skyscraper is the Evolution Tower.
 The 55-story office building is 837 feet (255 metres) high and is located in Moscow’s international business centre.
 However, It is a popular building among locals and tourists, who appreciate its futuristic, DNA-like appearance.
 Furthermore, the magnificent structure covers a total area of 169,000 square meters.

 Award-winning British architect Tony Kettle, in partnership with Russian architect Philipp Nikandrov, designed the Evolution tower.
 Interestingly, in 2016, oil and gas company Transneft bought the building for $1 billion US dollars.
 Construction of the structure began in 2011.
 Three years later Moscow city palace opened the building to the public (in October 2014) .To give more detail, ‘Structural expressionism’ and ‘Post-modernism’ are architectural terms used to describe the style of the building.
-In the opinion of this writer, there is no doubt that Moscow’s Evolution Tower merits its place on this list.
+In the opinion of this writer, there is no doubt that Moscow’s Evolution Tower merits its place on this list, among the top 10 most beautiful glass buildings in the world.

 #1: W Barcelona Hotel